joesdesk/scraping_studentsreviews/README.md

 The first two pages contain links to search results of schools with different search terms.

-The third page is a list of universities in Alabama (AL) but it also contains a navigation bar with links to pages containing a list of universities in other states and some countries (ex.
+The third page is a list of universities in Alabama (AL).
+However, it also contains a navigation bar with links to pages containing a list of universities in other states and some countries (ex.
 Canada, UK, China).
 We use the navigation bar to scrape the list of universities beyond those in Alabama.

 ### Obtaining Links
 We create two scrapers.
 One called [via_search.py](scraping_studentsreviews/spiders/via_search.py) which extracts a link to each school's information page via the first two pages (above).
 The second scraper ([via_listing.py](scraping_studentsreviews/spiders/via_listing.py)) also scrapes links but through the third page (above).